Gjacquenot/von-karman/docs/input_README.txt

 dt                      Time step.
 Positive real number.
 Tfinal                  Time at which the simulation should stop.
 Positive real number.
 Re                      Reynolds number.
-Positive real number.
-Lscale                  Length scale of the problem.
 Positive real number. nu                      Kinematic viscosity of the fluid.
 Positive real number. vorticity               Whether to plot the vorticity or not.
 Boolean: 1 (yes) or 0 (no). obstacle                Whether to include an obstacle in the domain or not.
 Boolean: 1 (yes) or 0 (no).